omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/run-watcher-vps.md

 #### 6.1 Configure docker-compose-watcher.yml File

 Docker Compose allows defining and running multi-container Docker applications.
-To launch a Watcher with Compose, first create YAML file that will contain configurations for our services with `nano` or `vim` text editor:
+To launch a Watcher with Compose, first, create YAML file that will contain configurations for our services with `nano` or `vim` text editor:

 ```
 nano docker-compose-watcher.yml